jongio/vscodespaces/vscodespaces/reference/configuring.md

 ### Host Network mode

 Containers are created by default with `--network host` in the case of the default image, custom image, or custom Dockerfile scenarios.
-This allows the user to create side by side containers that have network access to the main container.
+This allows the user to create side-by-side containers that have network access to the main container.
 For docker-compose scenarios, the default setting is not applied and should be specified in the docker-compose file.

 If a `--network` property is included in `runArgs` as part of a **devcontainer.json** file it will override this default setting.

 ### Docker socket mount

 Our service implements the DoD (Docker-outside-Docker) model.
-In default image scenarios, the docker socket is mounted to the container, allowing the user to control docker and create side by side containers.
+In default image scenarios, the docker socket is mounted to the container, allowing the user to control docker and create side-by-side containers.

 For DiD (Docker in Docker) you must create a devcontainer.json file that references a docker image or Dockerfile with the necessary features like the `docker` image.
 See: [Docker](https://hub.docker.com/_/docker/)